lawndoc/foxception/README.md

 ## Browser in a browser

-This container runs a web server that opens up a Firefox instance in your browser when you navigate to it.
-It runs xRDP over Apache Guacamole that is locked into a Firefox window.
+This container runs a web server that serves an actual Firefox browser when you navigate to it.
+Under the hood, the container is running xRDP over Apache Guacamole to serve up the Firefox window.

 ![](foxception.png)